Our therapists

 About Kayla

-If you’re seeking quality whole-person care regarding your child, yourself, or your family, I am glad we have found each other and I look forward to meeting you!
+If you’re seeking supportive, embodied, whole-person care for yourself, your child, or your family—I’m so glad we’ve found each other.
+I look forward to walking this path with you.

 Education & Experience